mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 It also overlays with the idea that a Myth System, the lens system with which we interpretate our experiences... it isn't "Truth"... and isn't really "REAL" in the way we think of the word "Real," anyway... it's a built systems interprative experience...it's a part of the human experience to create that system or to have it... and that system will always house Devils.

+##

+Caution:

+This idea, or it's approach, could be considered sacraligous to some...
+I would urge you to remember the below - if you have any reactions to the things you read.

 “I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.”

 - Frank Herbert